Maths Hubs: A National Mathematical Education Initiative

 Simon Mazumder is the Maths Hub Lead for North West One Maths Hub.
 Here, he describes the purpose of Maths Hubs and how they can benefit not only the larger mathematical community, but also individual colleagues in their own professional development journey.

 Background and History

-Funded by the Department for Education (DfE) and coordinated by the National Centre for Excellence in the Teaching of Mathematics (NCETM), there are 35 Maths Hubs across England.
+Funded by the Department for Education (DfE) and coordinated by the National Centre for Excellence in the Teaching of Mathematics (NCETM), there are 40 Maths Hubs that cover all state-funded schools in England.
 I am fortunate enough to lead one of the four Maths Hubs based in the North West; the aptly named: North West One.
 Regardless of location, all the Maths Hubs provide an opportunity for people involved in mathematics education to identify both local and national issues, with the aims of raising student’s attainment, enjoyment and engagement in mathematics.
 Specifically, the Maths Hubs want to improve the quality of learning and teaching of mathematics, and support maths educators to achieve and deliver a high quality mathematical experience throughout every stage of the mathematics learning journey.